 * I am aware of how snooty that sounds, but I’m just being frank.
 I mean, those Norse mythology Tarots out there?
 Please.
 It’s unfair of me to call them bad, but I think there’s certainly room for improvement.

 **Alright, timeless is such a cop-out term to use here, especially when dealing with the mythos of Middle Earth.
 It’s all timeless, but even I, a self-professed Tolkien nerd, must admit that these books are not for everyone’s tastes.
-The Lord of the Rings is long as shit, requiring a commitment of at least a couple of months to read in its entirety, and The Silmarillion begins to cross over into super-nerd territory (although I was surprised to find that it actually wasn’t quite as dense as I’d expected).
-Mention anything beyond that, and you’ll get a blank stare from anyone less than a hard-core Tolkien-head.
+The Lord of the Rings is long as shit, requiring a commitment of at least a couple of months to read in its entirety at a leisurely pace, and The Silmarillion begins to cross over into super-nerd territory (although I was surprised to find that it actually wasn’t quite as dense as I’d expected).
+Mention anything beyond that (Children of Hurin, anyone?), and you’ll get a blank stare from anyone less than a hard-core Tolkien-head.
 The Hobbit, by contrast, is meant to be a children’s book, operating just as well within its own little nucleus as it does within the greater context of Tolkien’s body of work.
-It is a rare example of a perfect standalone fantasy story.
+It is a rare example of a perfect standalone fantasy story that also happens to depict a pivotal moment in a much grander epic.
 I had to pick a word other than favorite or best for this post, though, because it is not my favorite Tolkien book, so for lack of anything better, timeless it shall be.

 ***There are some exceptions, especially in the suit of Swords.
 Overall, however, the suit symbols are absent.